Bovojon/AI-labB-breakthrough/README.md

 B) Representation Scheme: A board is represented as a list of lists of the Square Objects.
 Each Square Object represents a square on the board.

+C) Ideas for 2 other utility functions:
+1. Number of opponent's pieces past the middle of the board
+2. Number of own_pieces vs. opp_pieces

 E) Transition function conditions:
 1. Spot must be empty
 2. Spot must exist - cannot transition outside of the board